-This grilled chicken bruschetta recipe is one of the easist recipes for bruschetta appetizers I've ever made.
+This chicken bruschetta recipe has got to be one of the easist recipes for bruschetta appetizers I've ever made.

-I've worked on variations of this recipe for a few years, picking up tips and idea's from other bruschetta recipes and this is the one I stick with.
+I've worked on variations of this recipe for a few years, picking up tips and ideas from other recipes and this is the one I stick with.

-One of the really nice things about this recipe is you can use it immediately without having to let it marinate overnight like some.
+One of the really nice things about this one is you can use it immediately without having to let it marinate overnight like some others.

 Makes: 40 - 50 (1/2" thick) bruschetta appetizers